bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 <sup>1</sup>Examples of articles written in [2017](https://medium.com/@277roshan/machine-learning-to-predict-high-performing-players-in-fantasy-premier-league-3c0de546b251), [2018](https://towardsdatascience.com/beating-the-fantasy-premier-league-game-with-python-and-data-science-cf62961281be) and [2019](https://medium.com/@sol.paul/how-to-win-at-fantasy-premier-league-using-data-part-1-forecasting-with-deep-learning-bf121f38643a)

+<sup>2</sup>The GitHub data is usually published 2-3 days after the last game of the round (which was played yesterday, on the 22nd).
+Further, since the Liverpool and West Ham match was postponed, the form data would be incomplete.

-<sup>2</sup>We compare results from our models with the average human score for each round.
+<sup>3</sup>We compare results from our models with the average human score for each round.
 This implicitly relies on the false premise that all human players can pick a brand-new squad (in practice, use a wildcard) every single round, so the machine scores should ideally be slightly devaluated.

-<sup>3</sup>The GitHub data is usually published 2-3 days after the last game of the round (which was played yesterday, on the 22nd).
-Further, since the Liverpool and West Ham match was postponed, the form data would be incomplete.